petercb/aggravator/README.rst

 --createlinks DIRECTORY     Create symlinks in DIRECTORY to the script for
-                            each platform name retrieved --show                      Output a list of upstream environments --tree                      Output a tree of what files will be loaded for an environment
---help                      Show this message and exit.
+                            each platform name retrieved --show                      Output a list of upstream environments --help                      Show this message and exit.